Epistle of Polycarp to the Philippians: Authorship and unity

-But in Chapter 13, Polycarp references a letter sent to him by Ignatius quite recently (see the Epistle of Ignatius to Polycarp), and seems to be unaware of Ignatius' ultimate fate:
+But in Chapter 13, Polycarp refers to a letter sent to him quite recently by Ignatius (see the Epistle of Ignatius to Polycarp), and seems to be unaware of Ignatius' ultimate fate:

 Various efforts have been made to explain this seeming discrepancy.
-The most widely accepted proposal was put forward by Pearcy Neale Harrison in 1936: writing in the Journal of Biblical Literature, Harrison argued that the Epistle is actually a merger of two authentic letters of Polycarp.
+The most widely accepted proposal was put forward by Pearcy Neale Harrison in 1936, arguing that the Epistle is actually a merger of two authentic letters of Polycarp.